 If you’re ready to laugh off all the adventurous, “just China things” that just sort of happen when you’re hopping on a bus, renting bikes, hiking trails, exploring parks, and walking around your city, then you’re ready for a typical day in China …

 Glimpse a day in China

 HELP TEACH ENGLISH TO KIDS IN CHINA

-You’ll be making a difference by helping children learn English through our Exchange Program up to 20 hours per week.
+In this Exchange Program, you’ll be making a difference by helping children learn English, up to 20 hours per week.
 No experience is needed, we provide training on our teaching method!

 Volunteering and Costs

 Volunteers live in eastern and mid-western provinces in China.

 —Spring: Depart typically after the Chinese New Year, in February or early March – return home the third week of June

 —Fall: Depart end of August — return middle of December, just in time for Christmas